AcaJor/jordonjournals/2020-05-25-If-God-Made-Me-a-Goose.md

 layout: post
 ---

-> "Experience is the teacher of all things." -Julius Caesar
+> "Experience is the teacher of all things." - Julius Caesar

 The bank that I work at is in, for the most part, an urbanized area.
 However, there are a few plots of grass that surround the building and a small pond that sits directly behind it.
 The pond is, as dramatic as it sounds, a pleasant reminder of the simple beauty of life on even the toughest days.